engpap/codernize-ai/README.md

 ## Design Document
 You can find the design document [here](./design-doc.pdf).

+## Use of GenAI
+GenAI was used in multiple ways throughout this project:
+- As a coding assistant, to generate boilerplate code and help bootstrap the initial setup of the project.
+- Through the OpenAI API, which is integrated directly into the tools themselves (DocGen, ModGen, and DiagGen) to generate documentation, modernization reports, and system diagrams.
+- For prompt engineering, to refine and improve the quality of the prompts used by the tools via the APIs.

 ### Set Up
 Make sure you set the OPENAI_API_KEY environment variable before running the scripts.
 You can do this by running the following command in your terminal: